-There is a need for flexibility coming from consumers seeking personal approach.
-Derdenger & Kumar, who have examined the psychology behind bundling, still sound up-to-date.
-Their findings are clear - there won’t be sales growth without flexible and dynamic set up of your bundles.
-In this post, we'd like to show you how to uncover untapped buying potential of your customers with product bundling.
-Let’s dwell into some use cases and learn how to tailor bundling to modern savings-savvy consumers.
+In this article, we'd like to show you how to uncover the untapped buying potential of your customers with product bundling.
+Let’s dwell on some use cases and learn how to tailor bundling to modern saving-savvy consumers in 2023.

 In 2011, Derdenger & Kumar examined the impact of bundling on Nintendo sales results.
 They offered a bundle with a video game and the Nintendo console.
 In addition to offering the bundle, both components were also sold separately.
 After long months of testing different configurations, they came to the final conclusions: